-We divided the renovation into two construction phases.
-The first phase involved the construction of a new, two-story classroom/gymnasium wing immediately behind the oldest portion of the building.
-Once that was completed, students and staff vacated the original 1947 wing and began using the addition.
-The vacated portion of the facility was then immediately torn down to make way for parking and drop-off lanes.
+Implementing the vision became the most complex issue to solve as the extent of work was massive and the facility needed to remain operational during the school year.
+The first phase of construction involved building the new, two-story classroom/gymnasium wing immediately behind the oldest portion of the building.
+Once that was completed, students and staff vacated the original 1947 wing and began using the addition while the vacated portion was torn down to make way for parking and drop-off lanes.